This blog has been updated for the June 2019 series

 Do you still have questions?
 We’d love to help.
 Call us on 01223 553998 or email us at email@example.com

 Sharon Green - Assessment Processing Manager - Entries and Results, Operations.

 The Entries and Results team manage all entry processing for 14-19 qualifications and the issuing of results.
-Sharon has worked at OCR as the Entries and Results manager for nearly two years but previously worked in the Sales Ledger Finance team at Cambridge Assessment for 24 years, starting as an assistant and working her way up to Sales Ledger Manager.
+Sharon started her role at OCR as the Entries and Results manager in 2015 but previously worked in the Sales Ledger Finance team at Cambridge Assessment for 24 years, starting as an assistant and working her way up to Sales Ledger Manager.
 After so many years she felt it was time to broaden her horizons, take on a new challenge and learn everything there is to know about assessment processing.